Persistent Depressive Disorder in Children

 For a diagnosis of persistent depressive disorder to be made, a depressed or irritable

-disorder may resemble other medical problems or psychiatric conditions.
-Always talk
+problems or psychiatric conditions.
+Always talk with your teen’s healthcare provider

 How is persistent depressive disorder diagnosed?

-Depression has been shown to often coexist with other psychiatric disorders, like
+Depression often occurs with other psychiatric disorders, such as substance abuse

-substance abuse or anxiety disorders.
-Early diagnosis and treatment is crucial to
+or anxiety disorders.
+Early diagnosis and treatment is vital to your teen’s recovery.

-A child psychiatrist or other mental health professional usually diagnoses persistent
+A child psychiatrist or other mental health professional usually makes a diagnosis

 Treatment for persistent depressive disorder